 There are two ways to enroll.
 Call PostalEase toll-free at 877-477-3273 or, at a USPS facility, log on to http://liteblue.usps.gov.
 Click on Employee Self-Service, then on PostalEase.

 APWU members can take advantage of a wide range of home-buying options through the Union Plus Mortgage program.
 Designed exclusively for union members and their families, the program makes buying, selling and refinancing a home easier and more affordable.

-Financing is provided through Wells Fargo, one of the largest lenders in the U.S. Well's Fargo's mortgage counselors can help APWU members through the process and answer questions.
+Financing is provided through Union Plus Mortgage Company, your union-owned mortgage company or Wells Fargo.
+Mortgage counselors can help APWU members through the process and answer questions.